Travelling to Leeds

 How far is the city centre?

-Leeds Station is located in the heart of the city, making it easy to walk to many of the main attractions.
+Leeds train station is located in the heart of the city, making it the perfect place from which to explore.

 Does the station have family areas?

 Leeds station has waiting rooms and a First Class lounge that are both open to families.
 Those travelling with young children may also wish to take advantage of the baby changing facilities in the station.

 For further information about Leeds Station, check out our station guide.

 Onward travel: Taxis and Buses in Leeds

 There are several options if you have an onwards journey upon arrival in Leeds.
 Firstly, the station is serviced by an extensive bus network, taking you across the city as well as to neighbouring towns and villages.
 A taxi rank is outside the entrance on New Station Street, where wheelchair-accessible taxis are available.
 If you’d rather not wait, you can always call ahead and book a taxi from one of the many local companies.

 Shopping in Leeds

 Trinity Leeds is the premier shopping centre in the city.
 Here you will find over 100 shops, bars and restaurants – if you get overwhelmed, take a break in one of the cafes.
 For a touch of luxury, head to Victoria Leeds, where the beautiful architecture adds pizazz to the already swanky shopping choices; think Vivienne Westwood, Louis Vuitton and Harvey Nichols.
 If you’re on the search for all things vintage, one-off and quirky, Leeds Corn Exchange is where you need to be.